2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Check out now: Best Places To Sell Coins Online (Pros & Cons)

-FAQ About 2003 Sacagawea Dollar
+FAQ About 2003 Sacagawea Dollar Value

 1. Is the 2003 Sacagawea Dollar made of real gold?

-This composition was specifically designed to match the electromagnetic signature of the Susan B. Anthony dollar, ensuring compatibility with existing vending machines and coin-operated equipment.
+This composition was specifically chosen to match the electromagnetic signature of the Susan B. Anthony dollar, ensuring compatibility with existing vending machines and coin-operated equipment.
 The “golden dollar” nickname refers only to its color, not its metal content.

 2. Why weren’t 2003 Sacagawea Dollars released into circulation?